-An important thing to consider when trying Cannabis or CBD is the method of use.
+An important thing to consider when trying Cannabis is the method of use.
 Different methods of consumption result in different rates of bioavailability.
 Essentially, this is how much of a compound is available for use after it enters the bloodstream.

 How Long Does it Take to Feel Effects?